Open Space! Parks! Connecting Children to Nature! Trails! …and More!

 Welcome!

-Throughout South Metro Land Conservancy’s 30-year history, the organization has focused on the acquisition and preservation of open space in the south metro area.
+Throughout South Metro Land Conservancy’s 31-year history, the organization has focused on the acquisition and preservation of open space in the south metro area.
 As a 501 (c) (3) nonprofit organization, SMLC has initiated or participated in conservation and land preservation projects totaling over 10,300 acres of protected open space.
 Click here to see what we've accomplished!
 We believe that SMLC’s efforts have been key to the quality of life that we enjoy.
 There is no question that open space, parks, trails and natural areas are integral to what we are as a community.
+Donate today!

 The Latest News